V-ID Price Hits $0.99 (VIDT)

-V-ID (CURRENCY:VIDT) traded 9.2% higher against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on July 31st.
-During the last week, V-ID has traded 65.5% higher against the U.S. dollar.
-One V-ID coin can currently be purchased for $0.99 or 0.00008325 BTC on popular cryptocurrency exchanges.
+V-ID (CURRENCY:VIDT) traded 9.2% higher against the US dollar during the 1 day period ending at 13:00 PM Eastern on August 2nd.
+One V-ID coin can currently be bought for approximately $0.99 or 0.00008325 BTC on exchanges.
 V-ID has a market cap of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+Over the last seven days, V-ID has traded up 65.5% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.